-This specialization is part of the Master's programme Biomedical Engineering.
+The specialization Bioengineering Technologies is part of the Master's programme Biomedical Engineering.

-In this specialization we develop technologies that restore the function of diseased organs and damaged tissues, such as bone, cartilage and blood vessels.
+In the specialization Bioengineering Technologies at the University of Twente, we develop technologies that restore the function of diseased organs and damaged tissues, such as bone, cartilage and blood vessels.
 Our clear insights into the way clinics treat their patients support our work of developing practically applicable scientific breakthroughs.
 In this way, we speed up patient recovery.

 The innovative methods involved in Bioengineering Technologies stimulate the body to generate new tissue by itself, exactly where needed.
 Read more below about the research focus of this Master's specialization and its impact in the healthcare industry.